We're on our way to Zero Waste

 SIS installed - June 2013

 Child Development Center installed - September 19, 2013

 Bender Library installed - September 27, 2013

 East Quad Building installed - October 4, 2013

 Mary Graydon Center installed - October 25, 2013

 Questions?
 Please contact email@example.com

 The schedule for implementing organics in academic and administrative buildings has been staggered to ensure a smooth transition with housekeeping.
 Expect the new orange bins and our new zero waste stations to appear on campus this fall as we make our way to Zero Waste!

 What AU is doing to eliminate waste

-- Campus-wide organic waste collection will be implemented from January 2013 through March 2013.
+- Campus-wide organic waste collection will be implemented in 2013.
 A pilot project with the Green Office (GO!) program will run from October through December 2012.